What was your inspiration?

 The first museum was in Grenada in 2006.
 I grew up in Spain, Portugal, Malaysia and the UK and happened to be living and teaching scuba diving in Grenada at the time.

 I’d had the idea for the underwater sculptures for a while, so looked into how feasible it was and presented the concept to the local government.
-They were sceptical, but interested, so I started small with a couple of pieces and added to them.
+They were sceptical, but interested, so I started small with a couple of pieces and added to it.
 It kept growing and more people started to help and support the project.
-Over the course of two years I built the first underwater sculpture park, which contains 65 individual works and is called Grenada Underwater Sculpture Park.
+Over the course of two years I built the first underwater sculpture park which contains 65 individual works and is called Grenada Underwater Sculpture Park.

 The government of Mexico, after seeing this project, invited me to address some of the problems they have with high levels of tourism in Cancun.
 MUSA (Museo Subacuático de Arte) opened in 2009 and has 510 permanent sculptural works.

 How do the museums benefit the environment?